Fourier transform and expanding maps on Cantor sets: Introduction

 for $a \in \N$, so the work of Bourgain and Dyatlov generalises \cite{JordanSahlsten} to more general fractional linear transformations.
 The motivation for the results of Bourgain and Dyatlov \cite{bourg} is to establish a \textit{Fractal Uncertainty Principle} for the limit sets of Fuchsian groups.
 Fractal Uncertainty Principles, which have a few different forms, were introduced by Dyatlov and Zahl \cite{DyatlovZahl} as a powerful harmonic analytic tool to understand for example Pollicott-Ruelle resonances in open dynamical systems \cite{BourgainDyatlov}, and delocalisation of semiclassical limits of eigenfunctions for the Laplacian in Quantum Chaos \cite{DJ17}.
 We refer to the survey of Dyatlov \cite{Dyatlov} on more about the history and ideas behind Fractal Uncertainty Principles.

-In the study of dimension theory for equilibrium states of fractional linear transformations, one is often able to generalise the results to more general expanding interval maps $T$ with enough regularity or distortion assumptions on the inverse branches of $T$ \cite{Keller}.
+In the study of dimension theory for equilibrium states of fractional linear transformations, one is often able to generalise the results to equilibrium states $\mu$ associated to general expanding interval maps $T$ with enough regularity or distortion assumptions on the inverse branches of $T$ \cite{Keller}.
 However, recall that Fourier decay is not possible for fractal invariant measures of the interval map $T(x) = 3x \mod 1$ (e.g. for the middle-third Cantor measure), so some conditions on $T$ are required.
 The works \cite{JordanSahlsten,bourg} both share that the corresponding interval map $T$ is defined by \textit{non-linear} inverse branches.
-However, in order to allow Fourier decay, one needs some type of non-concentration of derivatives of $T$ along different orbits.
-Controlling the non-concentration of derivatives requires structure from the measure, which is missing from the middle-third Cantor set for example, but is present for Patterson-Sullivan measures of Fuchsian groups using the group structure \cite{bourg}, or for Gibbs measures associated to the Gauss map using Diophantine methods \cite{JordanSahlsten,QetR}.
+However, in order to have Fourier decay for $\mu$, one needs some type of \textit{non-concentration} of derivatives of $T$ along different orbits.
+Controlling the non-concentration of derivatives requires structure from the measure, which is missing from the middle-third Cantor set for example, but is present for Patterson-Sullivan measures of Fuchsian groups using the Fuchsian group structure \cite{bourg}, or for equilibrium states associated to the Gauss map using metric number theory and Diophantine approximation methods \cite{JordanSahlsten,QetR}.
+In our work we will find out that the necessary non-concentration is closely related to the cohomological properties of the \textit{distortion function}